 Get wet at the splash park at JBR

 A popular expat living area, JBR (Jumeirah Beach Residence) is a dense collection of 40 sandy coloured towers that illuminate the marina skyline by night.
 Below them is ‘The Beach’ a beautiful retail area that lines the sandy shores offering al fresco casual dining, shops and a cinema.
 The beach itself has changing facilities, sun beds to hire and a splash park for the younger kids.
 For the slightly older children there is a huge inflatable assault course in the sea that father and son will love tackling together (while mum has some well deserved sun time!)

-If you visit in the summer and need some time indoors, your children won’t be disappointed with Bounce, a large trampoline warehouse charged by the hour.
+If you visit Dubai in the summer and need some indoor activities, your children won’t be disappointed with Bounce, a large trampoline warehouse charged by the hour.
 Adventure HQ also offers a climbing wall and adventure zone for little thrill seekers and for a more peaceful approach check out The Jam Jar where you can enjoy a coffee while your little Picasso’s paint canvasses or ceramics.

 Not just for kids but something the whole family will enjoy is the lovely resort of Madinat Jumeirah.
 This is an authentic modern re-creation of an Arabic marketplace complete with lush landscaping, waterways accessible by abra boat, small boutiques and plenty of dining options from casual to more high-end outlets.
 It really is stunning and well worth a visit.

-For most of the above mentioned attractions, if you purchase an Entertainer (available as a book or online app) you can take advantage of many buy one get one free options – always good when travelling as a family 😉
+For most of the above mentioned Dubai attractions, if you purchase an Entertainer (available as a book or online app) you can take advantage of many buy one get one free options – always good when travelling as a family.

 For more ideas on travelling in the UAE with kids take a look at our friends over at Baby Globetotters and their guide to travelling in the UAE with kids.